ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

  ```

-> This is the timer
+> This runs the timer
 ```
 when I receive [show timer v]
  reset timer
  set [TIME REMAINING v] to [30] show variable [TIME REMAINING v]
+We will stop the timer for one of 3 reasons:
-It stops either if the timer runs out or we press another button or start a check (e.g. through the space bar) repeat until <<(timer) > [30]> or <<not <(CURRENT BUTTON) = [1]>> or <not <(CHECKING CURRENT) = (0)>> this complicated function is used to make the display of the time look nice
+1. the timer runs out
+2. we press another button or
+3. start a check {for example with the space bar}
+ repeat until <<(timer) > [30]> or <<not <(CURRENT BUTTON) = [1]>> or <not <(CHECKING CURRENT) = (0)>>
+This complicated function is used to make the display of the time look nice:
      set [TIME REMAINING v] to (join ([floor v] of ((30) - (timer))::operators) (join [.] (letter (length of ([floor v] of ((10) * ((30) - (timer)))::operators)::operators) of ([floor v] of ((10) * ((30) - (timer)))::operators))))
  end
- when we are done, if we finished because we ran out of time {in other words, we didn't finish for the other reasons}, then we calculate the time and reset if <<(CURRENT BUTTON) = [1]> and <(CHECKING CURRENT) = [1]>> then
+If we stopped because of the timer, then calculate the coverage and reset everything if <(timer) > [30]> then
-     broadcast [check current backdrop v] and wait set [CURRENT BUTTON v] to [0]
-     hide variable [RESULT v]
-     hide variable [CURRENT BUTTON v] end once we are done, we do this set [CURRENT BUTTON v] to [0]
+     broadcast [check current backdrop v] and wait set [CURRENT BUTTON v] to [0] end once we are done, we do this set [CURRENT BUTTON v] to [0]